San Diego Adderall Rehab

 Dependence Vs. Addiction

 An addiction occurs when an individual is both physically and psychologically dependent on the substance.
-These people often run out of their prescription early due to taking more than prescribed.
+These people often run out of their prescriptions early due to taking more than prescribed.
 They then experience Adderall withdrawal, which results in going to any length to obtain more of the drug.
 These obsessive thoughts and cravings about Adderall are indicators of addictive behavior.